IanCullings/Personal/AguaClara_Interactive_Tutorial.md

 <!--- Fill you answer here. --->

+Hi Ian you got this!  --  Zac

+Ian, glad to be working with you.
+You rock! --Jennifer

+Ian, you're doing awesome!  -- Ananya

 2. Have you other team members create a portal for you to join.
 In their Markdown file, write them something encouraging, and sign your name.